 I’ve gotten a bunch of requests to make pancakes with coconut flour and I am happy to oblige!

-Coconut flour pancakes are one of my favorites because they are so light and delicate.
-I find they don’t leave me feeling weighed down like traditional pancakes do.
+Of all my pancake recipes, these made with coconut flour are one of my favorites because they are so light, delicate, fluffy and incredibly delicious.
+I also find that they don’t leave me feeling weighed down like traditional pancakes do.

 What Is Coconut Flour?

-It’s made from the pulp of the coconut that’s leftover after they make coconut milk.
-They just dry it out and grind it up into this fine, soft flour, which is great for making light fluffy pancakes.
+It’s made from the pulp of the coconut that’s leftover after making coconut milk.
+The pulp is dried out and ground up into a fine, soft flour, which is great for making light, fluffy pancakes.

 Because coconut flour is rich in protein, fiber, and fat; coconut flour pancakes tend to be super satisfying and keep us feeling satiated for longer periods of time.